neon-beat/neon-beat-back/README.md

    - [x] game phase changed to new phase: playing (with next song or not), pause, reveal, scores (list of teams with their scores), idle
 - [x] Implement SSE admin events:
    - [x] game phase changed to new phase: playing (with next song or not), pause, reveal, scores (list of teams with their scores), idle
-- [ ] Implement admin routes:
+- [x] Implement admin routes:
-   - [ ] get games: OUTPUT is games IDs and names
+   - [x] get games: OUTPUT is games IDs and names
-   - [ ] get playlists: OUTPUT is playlists IDs and names
+   - [x] get playlists: OUTPUT is playlists IDs and names
-   - [ ] load game: INPUT is the game ID ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
+   - [x] load game: INPUT is the game ID ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
-   - [ ] create game with new playlist: INPUT is CreateGameRequest ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
+   - [x] create game with new playlist: INPUT is CreateGameRequest ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
-   - [ ] create game with existing playlist ID: INPUT is LoadGameRequest (to create, similar to CreateGameRequest except playlist that has to be replaced by playlist_id) ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
+   - [x] create game with existing playlist ID: INPUT is LoadGameRequest (to create, similar to CreateGameRequest except playlist that has to be replaced by playlist_id) ; OUTPUT is the GameSummary and PlaylistSummary ; apply GameEvent::StartGame
-   - [ ] start game: OUTPUT is song to be found ; apply GameEvent::GameConfigured
+   - [x] start game: OUTPUT is song to be found ; apply GameEvent::GameConfigured
-   - [ ] pause: OUTPUT is "paused" message ; apply GameEvent::Pause(PauseKind::Manual)
+   - [x] pause: OUTPUT is "paused" message ; apply GameEvent::Pause(PauseKind::Manual)
-   - [ ] mark field as found: OUTPUT is the list of found fields ; only possible in GamePhase::GameRunning and if GameRunningPhase is not GameRunningPhase::Prep
+   - [x] mark field as found: OUTPUT is the list of found fields ; only possible in GamePhase::GameRunning and if GameRunningPhase is not GameRunningPhase::Prep
-   - [ ] validate/invalidate answer: OUTPUT is "answered" message ; only possible in GamePhase::GameRunning(GameRunningPhase::Paused)
+   - [x] validate/invalidate answer: OUTPUT is "answered" message ; only possible in GamePhase::GameRunning(GameRunningPhase::Paused)
-   - [ ] add/remove points for a team: OUTPUT is the new score of the team ; only possible in GamePhase::GameRunning
+   - [x] add/remove points for a team: OUTPUT is the new score of the team ; only possible in GamePhase::GameRunning
-   - [ ] resume: OUTPUT is "resumed" message ; apply GameEvent::ContinuePlaying
+   - [x] resume: OUTPUT is "resumed" message ; apply GameEvent::ContinuePlaying
-   - [ ] reveal: OUTPUT is "revealed" message ; apply GameEvent::Reveal
+   - [x] reveal: OUTPUT is "revealed" message ; apply GameEvent::Reveal
-   - [ ] next: OUTPUT is the next song to be found ; if playlist is not completed, apply GameEvent::NextSong, increment GameSession's current_song_index and reset the found fields for the current song ; else apply GameEvent::Finish(FinishReason::PlaylistCompleted)
+   - [x] next: OUTPUT is the next song to be found ; if playlist is not completed, apply GameEvent::NextSong, increment GameSession's current_song_index and reset the found fields for the current song ; else apply GameEvent::Finish(FinishReason::PlaylistCompleted)
-   - [ ] stop: OUTPUT is the list of teams with their scores ; apply GameEvent::Finish(FinishReason::ManualStop)
+   - [x] stop: OUTPUT is the list of teams with their scores ; apply GameEvent::Finish(FinishReason::ManualStop)
-   - [ ] end game: OUTPUT is "ended" message ; apply GameEvent::EndGame
+   - [x] end game: OUTPUT is "ended" message ; apply GameEvent::EndGame
-- [ ] Use Game State Machine
+- [x] Use Game State Machine
+- [ ] Document the new admin endpoints (OpenAPI/utoipa)
+- [ ] Implement a transaction system for state machine (prepare, to know if it is possible, then apply the waiting transaction when we have finished the processing)
+- [ ] Raise an error if the playlist is empty during GameSession creation/loading
+- [ ] Add middleware for admin routes (check token)
 - [ ] Implement public routes:
    - [ ] get teams/players
    - [ ] get song to find (& found fields)